chris-wood/draft-arc/draft-yun-cfrg-arc.md

 Implementation-specific steps: the server must perform a check that the tag (presentation.tag) has not previously been seen, to prevent double spending.
 It then stores the tag for use in future double spending checks.
-To reduce the overhead of performing double spend checks, the server can store and look up the tags corresponding to the associated presentationContext value.
+To reduce the overhead of performing double spend checks, the server can store and look up the tags corresponding to the associated requestContext and presentationContext values.

 # Zero-Knowledge Proofs